-Want to Bulk Up or Lean Down?
-How to Do Either on a Plant-Based Diet
+How to Bulk Up or Lean Down on a Plant-Based Diet

-Whether you’re looking to gain muscle or slim down, plants can provide everything you need to tackle both of these goals.
+Whether you’re looking to bulk up and gain muscle or slim down while on a vegan diet, plants can provide everything you need to tackle either of these goals.

-You don’t need science to tell you that slimming down or gaining muscle on a plant-based diet is possible.
-Just watch The Game Changers, a revolutionary documentary highlighting the many professional athletes who are excelling at their sports while eating only plants.
+You don’t need science to tell you that losing weight or gaining muscle on a plant-based diet is possible.
+Just watch The Game Changers, a revolutionary documentary highlighting the many plant-based professional athletes who are excelling at their sports.

-The truth is, whether you’re eating nothing but Twinkies or nothing but kale, you can accomplish both goals.
-The key?
+So, what's the key to leaning down or bulking up while eating vegan or plant-based?
 It’s all about the numbers, namely calories.
-“If you want to increase muscle, you have to be in a calorie surplus, consuming more calories than you expend in a day’s time, while slimming down is the opposite,” says Adam Stansbury, fitness trainer in London who’s known as the "Plant-Powered PT" and runs ThePlantPoweredPt.com site.
+“If you want to increase muscle, you have to be in a calorie surplus, consuming more calories than you expend in a day’s time while slimming down is the opposite,” says Adam Stansbury, a fitness trainer in London who’s known as the "Plant-Powered PT."

 If you want to gain muscle, two main nutritional strategies should dominate your game plan: Being in a calorie surplus and getting the right amount of protein.
 “You have to stimulate the body to grow muscle,” Stansbury explains.
 “It’s an energy-intensive process and generally not something the body wants to do.”